Crawl Errors

 • Although you also don’t want these, they are simpler to monitor and correct because each problem only pertains to a particular URL.

-• When talking about URL errors, we frequently start by talking about crawl errors like soft 404 Not Found messages.
+• When talking about URL errors, we frequently start by talking about crawl errors like soft 404 or Not Found messages.

 • We can use tools like Google Search Console or Bing webmaster tools to regularly check for and correct this kind of mistake.